Apple iPhone 17 Pro vs OnePlus Open

 Who should buy each?

-Choose the Apple iPhone 17 Pro if: you need a bright display for outdoor use, you value high-quality video recording at 4K, or you want a premium build quality.
+Choose the Apple iPhone 17 Pro if: you want a top-tier camera with a triple 48MP system, you prioritize a bright display for outdoor use, or you need a lightweight design for everyday carry.

-Choose the OnePlus Open if: you prefer a larger screen for multitasking, you need a longer-lasting battery for heavy use, or you enjoy the flexibility of a foldable phone.
-(7.82" display, 4805 mAh battery)
+Choose the OnePlus Open if: you need a larger screen for multitasking, you want faster charging with 67W support, or you enjoy a foldable design that feels like a tablet in your pocket.

 Conclusion